vb690/bazaar/pascal_estimator/README.md

 # Polynomial Bayesian Ridge Regression for Rigidity Estimation

-Small project showing the application of Polynomial Bayesian Ridge Regression for estimating the rigidity of a gel given the concentration of a compund component present in it.
+Small project showing the application of Polynomial Bayesian Ridge Regression for estimating the rigidity of a gel given the concentration of their components.

 ## Motivation